ameramayreh/conversational-app-engine/README.md

 Next, set the environment variable OPENAI_API_KEY to your OpenAI API key.
 This will allow Conversational App Engine to authenticate your requests to the API.

 To implement your own app, create a new class in the apps directory that extends the ConversationApp class.
-You will need to implement several methods, such as getDefaultMessages, getChatNameFromMessage, and getTextMessage, to define your app's behavior.
+You will need to implement several methods, such as getInstructionMessages, getChatNameFromMessage, and getDialogText, to define your app's behavior.
 You can also overwrite any of the default messages, such as appName and chatListTitle, to customize the user interface.

 Once you have created your app, import it into the index.js file and use it to initialize a new instance of ConversationalAppEngine.
 Then, run node ./index.js in the project directory and navigate to http://localhost:3000/ to see your app in action.